Mayze123/cloudlunacy_front/diagrams/cloudlunacy_architecture.md

 # CloudLunacy Front Server Architecture

-This diagram explains how the CloudLunacy Front Server works, from initialization to handling proxy requests, using the HAProxy Data Plane API.
+This diagram explains how the CloudLunacy Front Server works, from initialization to handling proxy requests, using the Traefik API.

 ```mermaid
 graph TD